isomerpages/moe-canossacatholic/_our-school/Our Staff.md

 <br><br><br><br><br><br>
-<sup>_Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures._</sup>
+<sup><em>Disclaimer: All photos and videos were taken either pre-Covid, or with adherence and compliance to prevailing government regulations and COVID-19 safe management measures.<em></sup>